andremann/DataHub-workshop/README.md

 ## Sessions
 ### 1. Stream data and IoT: from capturing sensor data to their visualisation
 **Chairs:** Andrea Mannocci, Niaz Chowdhuri
 **Abstract:** In this session we will showcase a set of technologies for acquiring big data, modeling and managing them in scalable way, and producing cogent analytics.
 In particular we will: i) demonstrate how to use sensors and IoT devices to create data streams from remote locations and collect those data at the datahub end; ii) showcase the capabilities of the ELK stack (Elasticsearch + Kibana, in this case) for fast prototyping lightweight interfaces and get sense out of your data.
-1st part: Sensors and IoT devices with hand-on (30') 2nd part: Lightwight analytics and visualisation with hand-on (60')
+1st part: Sensors and IoT devices with hands-on (30')
+2nd part: Lightwight analytics and visualisation with hands-on (60')

 ### 2. Working with large tables: Big Data processing and analytics